Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Introduction

 The problem of interest here is \emph{target enumeration}: given the return of a sensor field, how best to fuse the data from the individual sensors so as to count the total number of unique targets being picked up by the sensor field.

-Much of the current work in target enumeration or the closely related field of target tracking, such as \cite{guibas02}, \cite{he06}, and \cite{jung02}, assumes targets that in one way or another are each easily detected and differentiated from one other.
-However, other teams have worked on solving the \emph{complete} target counting and tracking problem where targets are less easily differentiated from one other and from their environment.
+Much of the current work in target enumeration or the closely related field of target tracking \cite{guibas02,he06,jung02} assumes targets are able to be easily differentiated from one another.
+However, a major open problem is the \emph{complete} target counting and tracking problem where targets are less easily differentiated from one another and from their environment.
+Another application of this work might be instances where we are not allowed to use identification because of privacy concerns.

-One team has analyzed target enumeration with binary sensors, which each return a result from $\{0,1\}$ \cite{singh07}.
-They found that for any fixed time, not enough information is contained in a binary sensor field to return an accurate estimate of the number of targets.
-But by looking at time series data through a particle filter, both target counts and target trajectories can be nicely approximated under the weak assumption of relatively small changes in target velocity vector moment to moment.
-Even using real world sensors, the results are impressive.
+Wo provide two specific examples of work that has been done.
+One example involves sensors which return discrete target counts, and the other example involves sensors which return real-valued target counts.
+The first example involves binary sensors, a type of discrete sensor.
+It has been found that for any fixed time, not enough information is contained in a binary sensor field to return an accurate estimate of the number of targets \cite{singh07}.
+But by looking at time series data through a particle filter, both target counts and target trajectories can be nicely approximated under the weak assumption of relatively small changes in the target velocity vector moment to moment.
 However, the techniques have so far only been developed in one space dimension and no theoretical efficacy analysis has been done.

-Given a sensor field where each sensor picks up a voltage inversely proportional to the distance from each target, additive over each target, one team \cite{fang03} has worked on counting the number of targets picked up by this field by counting the number of relative maxima in the returned voltages.
-However, their methods fail when targets are insufficiently separated or are in other complex arrangements.
-The authors try to reduce errors by intelligently turning on and off sensors and carefully tracking the effects of noise.
+In contrast to discrete sensors are sensors which return real-valued target counts.
+An example of this kind of sensor field is one where each sensor picks up a voltage related to the number of targets around that sensor, and the distances between the targets and the sensor.
+With this type of sensor field, it is possible to count the number of targets sensed by counting the number of relative maxima in the voltage data, when this data is thought of as a graph.
+However, current methods fail when targets are insufficiently separated or are in other complex arrangements \cite{fang03}.
+The authors in \cite{fang03} try to reduce errors by intelligently turning on and off sensors and carefully tracking the effects of noise.
 They place approximate bounds on the expected errors in their methods, but again no close analysis of how errors accumulate under their algorithms has been performed.